redsift/d3-rs-table/README.md

 ## Performance

 One of the primary uses of this component is testing performance of the DOM binding.
 A monolithic version of the test is available [here](https://static.redsift.io/blog/performance-04-16/ZWMamp.html) or as a [Codepen here](http://codepen.io/rahulpowar/full/ZWMamp/).
 The times embedded are not fully representative, as they only measure the time spent in the data binding portion of the library.
 Developer tools e.g. `Chrome Timeline > Capture > JS/Paint`, provides a more complete picture.
 Typically a 2500 item data array binds in 8 to 13 ms in Chrome 49 and corresponds to a 25fps once layout, update and paint are done.
-Safari 9 has a JS time of 3 to 5 ms.
+Safari 9 has a JS time of 3 to 5 ms. Times on a mobile device are visibly slower but acceptable with 16 ms JS times on iOS 9.x with Mobile Safari.

 ## D3 v4 vs v3